Skip to main content Skip to office menu Skip to footer

 A.

-it was not submitted by an application assistant;
+it was not submitted with the application;

 B.